Wednesday, February 22, 2012 Detailed Auto Topics

 A transmission cooler cannot make up for a truck that is too light to tow the load required

 A transmission cooler will not help a truck that is overloaded.
 Elevated temperature in a transmission is a symptom, as well as a problem.
 Temperature rising into the 275 to 300 degrees Fahrenheit range indicates a vehicle towing more than it is capable of pulling.
-A transmission cooler cannot make up for a deficient design, and a heavier vehicle will be needed.
+A transmission cooler cannot make up for a deficient design.
+To tow more weight a more robust vehicle is needed.

 Properly installing an automatic transmission cooler